redradman/OneAAatATime/README.md

 Before running the `main.py` make sure that you have installed [PyRosetta](https://www.pyrosetta.org/downloads) and [python3](https://www.python.org/downloads/)
 You can clone this repo and add your .pdb file to the same directory as `main.py` to simulate single AA mutation across all of the AA chain of your .pdb file.

-## How to do single amino acid mutation on my .pdb file file
+## How to do single amino acid mutation on a new .pdb file
 **Add the lines below to `main.py` to simulate the single amino acid mutation across the entire chain.**
 ```python
 new_protein = pyrosetta.pose_from_pdb("new_protein.pdb")